LaoArchAngel/fsw-wiki/whiteboard-code-questions.markdown

 }
 ```

+Big O of the above algorithms is O(n).

 ## Write a recursive file search

 Given a starting directory and a file name, write a recursive function that will search that directory and all sub-directories and return the location of that file.
 For example, I might give you "C:\" and "foo.txt", and the file may be on your desktop.
 Pseudocode is fine.